Local equilibrium charge and spin currents in two-dimensional topological systems: Local currents in the quantum Hall regime

-Figure~\ref{fig:IQH_eq} shows that the equilibrium current flows parallel to the system-leads interfaces.
-This is a consequence of the mismatch between the system modes and the leads modes (doped at a high density of states energy $E_F=-t$).
+Figure~\ref{fig:IQH_eq} also shows that the equilibrium current flows parallel to the system-leads interfaces.
+This is a consequence of the mismatch between the system modes and the leads modes (doped at a high density of states energy, realized by shifting the energy of the electrons at the contacts by $-t$).
 The current injected by a given lead enters the system through all sites at the corresponding lead-system interface.
 The magnetic field inside the central region forces the current to flow parallel to the system-lead interface towards the edge.
-The superposition of the injection by all six terminals in the system renders the electronic flow that is parallel to the system-leads interfaces as seen in Fig.~\ref{fig:IQH_eq}.
+The superposition of the injection by all six terminals {of the Hall bar} renders the electronic flow that is parallel to the system-leads interfaces, as seen in Fig.~\ref{fig:IQH_eq}.

-We recall that the local {\sl equilibrium} electronic current integrated over any cross section of the system vanishes, since in the absence of bias the net current thought the system must be zero.
-We have integrated $\widetilde{\bf I}^{\rm eq}$ over several cross sections and verified that, within numerical precision, this statement is correct.
+We recall that the local {\sl equilibrium} electronic current integrated over any cross section of the system vanishes, {as shown in Sec.~\ref{sec:multiprobe}.} We have integrated $\widetilde{\bf I}^{\rm eq}$ over several different cross sections and verified that, within numerical precision, this statement is correct.

-We conclude this section by stressing that equilibrium charge currents cannot be assessed by nonequilibrium transport measurements, since they inevitably involve dissipation processes.
+We conclude this section by stressing that equilibrium charge currents cannot be assessed by nonequilibrium transport measurements, since the latter inevitably involve irreversible processes, such as electron equilibration at the contacts probes.
 However, since the equilibrium local currents in the IQH regime are chiral, they produce a magnetic field that can in principle be measured.
 Having obtained $\widetilde{I}^{\rm eq}_{ij}$ for a given system, the change in magnetic field $\Delta B ({\bf r})$ can be calculated using the Biot-Savart law, as discussed in Ref.~\cite{Chen2020}.
 Experiments can follow the reverse path, for instance, use SQUIDs to measure $\Delta B ({\bf r})$ \cite{Uri2020} and infer the local equilibrium current.